 Unless the government makes major changes, distributions of contributions to a Roth IRA are always tax-free.
 No matter your age, you can always take a distribution of your Roth IRA contributions without penalty or tax.

 However, in order to take a tax free distribution from your Roth IRA, you must be age 59 1/2 or older and you must have had your Roth IRA for five years or longer.

 As long as those two criteria are met, all amounts (contributions and earnings) may be distributed from your Roth IRA tax free.

 Note: If your funds in the Roth IRA are from a conversion, then you must have converted the funds at least 5 years ago and must be 59 1/2 or older in order to take a tax-free distribution.

-Don’t be so quick to use the funds in your Roth account.
-It’s usually better to distribute & use other funds and assets that are at your disposal.
+Don't be so quick to use the funds in your Roth account.
+It's usually better to distribute and use other funds and assets that are at your disposal.
 Why?
 Because those funds aren’t as tax efficient while invested.

 Long story short: Roth retirement accounts are the most tax efficient way to earn income in the U.S if you use them right.
 Learn even more from our other article on the lesser-known benefits of Roth accounts.